 - Peel the onions and garlic cloves.
 Put them in a food processor and chop.

-- In a non-stick pan slowly glaze the chopped onions, garlic & cumin, put the lid on and let them on low heat for about 10-15 minutes while stirring occasionally.
+- In a non-stick pan, add the chopped onions, garlic & cumin, put the lid on and let them cook until soft on low heat for about 10-15 minutes while stirring occasionally.

-- Add the lemon juice, cayenne pepper, salt, ground pepper, baking powder and the glazed onions and garlic.
+- Add the lemon juice, cayenne pepper, salt, ground pepper, baking powder and the softened onions and garlic.
 Mix well.

 - Add in the chickpea flour and water.